postolenko/slidermoduledenispostolenko/README.md

-The this folder is module of this slider.
+This is the folder of the module of this slider.
 You can upload this code and use on your site.
 # http://postolenko.github.io/slidermoduledenispostolenko